-Having been born and raised just the other side of the river from where the Newport Medieval Ship was excavated and spending many years exploring the Roman ruins at Caerleon, I have long held an interest in archaeology.
-I came to the University of Southampton in 2020 to study archaeology and quickly developed an interest in maritime archaeology, completing my Undergraduate dissertation (2023) on maritime cargoes in the Eastern Mediterranean during the Late Bronze Age and Early Iron Age periods.
+Having been born in South Wales, I have long held an interest in archaeology having spent many years exploring the Roman ruins at Caerleon and the banks of the River Severn.
+I came to the University of SOuthampton in 2020 o study archaeology and quickly developed an interest in maritime archaeology, completing my Undergraduate dissertation (2023) on maritime cargoes in the Eastern Mediterranean during the Late Bronze Age and Early Iron Age periods.

 The following year I completed my Master’s dissertation (2024) on the ancient harbour city of Apollonia in Cyrenaica (Libya), a site and region that continues to occupy my interest.
 As part of this research I looked at the ways in which the submerged and coastal ruins of the site have been impacted by coastal changes and anthropogenic activity over the past 200 years, and how the site could be protected for future generations.

-Alongside my current research, I also served as the host and chair of the organising committee for the Postgraduate Research in Archaeology Symposium 2025, the annual postgraduate student-led conference for the Archaeology Department.
-I have also been involved in a number of archaeological projects over the past few years, some of which include;
+Alongside my current research, I also served as the host and chair of the organisation committee for the Postgraduate Research in Archaeology Symposium 2025, the annual postgraduate student-led conference for member of the Universities Archaeology department.
+I have also been involved in a number of other archaeological projects over the past few years, some of which include;

 - Geophysical survey at Kingston Maurward (Dorset)

-- Intertidal surveys of shipwrecks (River Hamble & Itchenor Harbour)
+- Intertidal surveys of shipwrecks (River Hamble and Itchenor Harbour)